bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 iex(5)>
 {% endhighlight %}

 There we only have to keep up with one variable `x`.
-Seeing `x` rebound over-and-over is unsettling, and while not _as ugly_, this code is still _pretty ugly_.
+While not _as ugly_, this code is still _pretty ugly_, and there is a better way.
 Elixir's lovely pipe-forward operator (`|>`) produces a much more elegant solution:

 {% highlight elixir %}
 iex(1)> x = HashDict.new |>